 Step 2.
 Complete the Appropriate Pedagogy and Content Examinations

-Upon the successful completion of an approved educator preparation program, you must take and pass a pedagogy examination and content examination through a new test series: the Ohio Assessments for Educators.
+Upon the successful completion of an approved educator preparation program, you must take and pass a pedagogy examination and content examination through the Ohio Assessments for Educators.
 This state specific assessment replaced the Praxis II series in September 2013.

 To become licensed in early childhood education, you must take and pass the following examinations:

 - Assessment of Professional Knowledge: Early Childhood (PK-3)

 You may make an appointment to take these examinations year-round at Pearson Vue testing centers (and other CBT sites) throughout the U.S.